-That’s a common situation when you’re the road, but it’s not the only one.
-Sometimes you just want the security of knowing you can get a bit of extra charge into your phone when it’s dead after a long day of exploring, and find your way to the hotel without a problem.
+That’s a common situation when you’re the road, but that’s not the only time you’ll want a portable battery.
+Sometimes you just want the security of knowing you can get a bit of extra charge into your phone when it’s dead at the end of a long day, so you can call an Uber or find your way home without a problem.

 In that case, there’s no need to carry a big battery, or a bag to keep it in.
 TravelCard has been making small, credit-card shaped portable batteries for several years now, designed to live in your wallet and in a pinch, provide enough juice to get you through to the end of the day.